JoppeDC/JoeRoganCatalog/readme.md

 - Setup your local enviroment (With the docker-compose or any other dev env)
 - Prepare your database (Use doctrine to generate the scheme/database.
 I'm  not including migrations since its not yet a project thats running in production enviroment)
-- You can now sync the videos using the youtube:sync-joe*` command.
+- You can now sync the videos using the 'youtube:sync-joe` command.